checkly/docs.checklyhq.com/site/content/docs/browser-checks/_index.md

 - Learn more about [taking screenshots](/docs/browser-checks/screenshots/).
 - Learn more about [creating reusable code snippets](/docs/browser-checks/partials-code-snippets/).
 - Run checks behind an [HTTP proxy](/docs/private-locations/proxy).
+- Learn more about [resource limitations](/docs/runtimes/specs/#resource-limitations) for browser checks.

 ## More Playwright resources